 Christine is proud to say Soo Dance Unlimited is celebrating over 25 years of dance excellence in Sault Ste.
 Marie.
 SDU has numerous credits for award-winning choreography, top-studio achievements, Dance Off placements, as well as acknowledgments for costuming, concept and staging awards from dance competitions from all over Canada and the USA.

 For over 20 years, Lauren has been a part of SDU, first as a student and then as a teacher and award winning choreographer.
 She has been an Associate Member of the British Association of Teachers of Dance since the age of 16, with training in RAD and Cecchetti.
-For about 10 years, Lauren’s role has branched from the studio to the office, assisting Christine with the business side of SDU.
+Lauren’s role has branched from the studio to the office, assisting Christine with the business side of SDU for a number years.

 Miss Lauren also has a passion for music, with training in piano and voice through the Royal Conservatory.
 Her musical background helped her graduate with honours in a Bachelor of Arts degree (double major in music and creative writing, and minor in psychology).
 With the combination of her talents, she took to the local musical theatre scene, participating in shows for various theatre companies.
 Roles include: “The Hungarian” – Chicago, “Belle” – Beauty and the Beast, “Fantine” – Les Miserable, “Marianne” – Constellations.
 Lauren has also dedicated her talents to teach dance at various ADSB schools, mentor for Soo Sings, and organize some of the SDU dancers to perform at various retirement homes in SSM.